anotherMe/braindump/docs/java/testing/camel.md

 we just look up every routes ( by its *ID* ) and then manipulate the endpoints.

-In order to avoid that routes get started, then stopped and then started again, we annotate the test class with `@UseAdviceWith ` and then we manually start the routes with `context.start()`.
+In order to avoid that routes get started, stopped and then started again, we annotate the test class with `@UseAdviceWith ` and then we manually start the routes with `context.start()`.